Critical and Imaginative Restoration Ecologies

 Additional assignments required for graduate credit (SMEA 550):

-Seminar/discussion facilitator: each graduate student will take the role of leading class discussion during one week’s meeting (approx. 30-45 minutes, dates to be determined in first week of class).
-Your facilitation of the class meeting may take various forms, such as: a mini-lecture on a topic related to your own case study or drawing from previous experience in restoration; leading a discussion on one of the key habitats of interest (potentially in collaboration with a guest speaker); reading one of the supplemental readings (or another reading of your choice, relevant to the course content) for the week and presenting a mini-lecture; or facilitating other forms of critical and/or creative engagement with the texts.
-Please consult with me (via email and/or in office hours) well in advance of your facilitation date to discuss your ideas.
+Seminar/discussion facilitator: Each graduate student will take the role of co-leading class discussion during one week’s meeting (approx. 30-45 minutes, dates to be determined in first week of class).
+Your facilitation of the class meeting may take various forms, such as: an opening question on a topic related to your own case study or drawing from previous experience in restoration; leading a discussion on a habitat of interest; reading one of the supplemental readings (or another reading of your choice, relevant to the course content) for the week and presenting a mini-lecture; or facilitating other forms of critical and/or creative engagement with the texts.
+You must meet with me in office hours in advance of your facilitation date to discuss your ideas.

 Reading responses (100s) and other written assignments: 20%

 As described above, participation entails thoughtful, consistent, lively engagement with course activities and materials, with writing work, and with one another.
 (For graduate students, it also includes discussion facilitation.)
 Please talk, listen, and collaborate with openness and respect.
 Unless you are physically present for activities and conversation, we will have no evidence of your participation in these crucial parts of the class.
 If you aren’t sure how to participate strongly and visibly, meet with me in office hours to talk about it.

 Late work: It is important to maintain equal opportunity for all students to demonstrate their understanding and engagement with the course material within an amount of time that is standardized across the class.
 It is also an important academic and professional skill to be able to meet a deadline.
 For these reasons, late work will not be accepted outside of circumstances such as a documented personal illness or family emergency.
 Contact me well in advance of the due date if you anticipate being unable to complete an assignment on time.